 “Amazon, Google and Microsoft, for example, went to the largest city centres, with the most eyeballs, and built structures to house cloud computing in these major regions.”

 As time has gone on, though, specialist applications and workloads have emerged that do not necessarily have to be housed in these large, one-size-fits-all datacentre regions, and could instead be hosted in less congested and power-constrained parts of the world.

 “Particular applications, especially when you have something that’s going to be continuously churning data and consuming a lot of energy, those are the ones that companies should start to think about the long-term sustainable impacts of running in these regions,” he says.

 “If you are an enterprise with an artificial intelligence-based application, and you have the option of putting that load in Ireland – where all your data is – that may seem like the easiest way of doing things because it is just a matter of adding more capacity.

-“Meanwhile, there a high capacity, 100 terabit per second cable that connects Ireland directly to Iceland, by the way, and there is accessible capacity in the Nordics that can take that application too.
-That is an easy option too.”
+“Meanwhile, there is a high capacity, 100 terabit per second cable that connects Ireland directly to Iceland, by the way, and there is accessible capacity in the Nordics that can take that application, too.
+That is an easy option.”

-Where the Nordics are concerned, though, it does appear as though the tide is turning in the region’s favour, as climate change-related weather events increasingly dominate headlines and sustainability concerns start have even more of a sway on enterprise IT purchasing decisions.
+Where the Nordics are concerned, though, it seems the tide is turning in the region’s favour, as climate change-related weather events increasingly dominate headlines and sustainability concerns start to have more of a sway on enterprise IT purchasing decisions.